David Lax: Education

-Lax graduated from Princeton University in 1975 with an B.A. in Statistics, magna cum laude.
+Lax graduated from Princeton University in 1975 with a B.A. in statistics, magna cum laude.
 His senior thesis under advisor John Tukey at Princeton is considered a fundamental work on robust estimation of scale.
-He began graduate school in Statistics at Stanford University and completed his graduate work under Donald Rubin and Frederick Mosteller in Statistics at Harvard University, where he was a RIAS fellow, and received an M.S. in 1978 and a Ph.D. in Statistics in 1981.
+He began graduate school in Statistics at Stanford University and completed his graduate work under Donald Rubin and Frederick Mosteller in Statistics at Harvard University, where he was a RIAS fellow, and received an M.S. in 1978 and a Ph.D. in statistics in 1981.

 Career

-Lax was a Post-Doctoral Fellow under Professor Howard Raiffa, and then served as an Assistant Professor, at Harvard Business School from 1981 to 1987, where he conducted research on negotiation with James K. Sebenius, with whom he had begun research as a graduate student.
+Lax was a Post-Doctoral Fellow under Professor Howard Raiffa, and then served as an assistant professor at Harvard Business School from 1981 to 1987, where he conducted research on negotiation with James K. Sebenius, with whom he had begun research as a graduate student.
 As a professor, he published a number of articles on negotiation.
 He taught the first course at Harvard Business School solely devoted to negotiation.
 With their mentor Professor Raiffa, he and Sebenius co-founded the Harvard Negotiation Roundtable, which became a project of the Harvard Program on Negotiation and brought together negotiation scholars and others to analyze cases of public and private sector negotiation to identify commonalities.

 This effort fed into the publication in 1986 of The Manager as Negotiator, which drew on extensive case analysis as well as decision analysis, game theory and psychology: 1) to argue that a fundamental, cross-cutting function of managers was to get the cooperation of people, including subordinates, peers, and superiors as well as those outside of the manager's organization, who had no obligation to cooperate; and 2) to offer an intellectually sound and practically useful approach to preparing for and conducting negotiations.

 Lax took a leave of absence from his teaching position at Harvard Business School to join a small investment bank that focused on restructuring in highly unionized industries and then joined First City Capital Corporation, the New York merchant banking arm of a wealthy Canadian family, where he analyzed and negotiated various private equity investments, joint venture entries and exits, financings, and structuring of partnership agreements.
 Upon leaving First City Capital and an affiliate, Lax began advising companies and governments in complex or challenging negotiations.

 In 1996 he formed Lax Sebenius LLC with Professor James K. Sebenius.
 Lax Sebenius LLC advises companies and governments in complex or challenging negotiations, and also works to build the capability of companies to get better results in particular kinds of negotiations.
 Its corporate clients include American Express, Bupa, Diageo, Grupo Pao Azucar, Infineon, Intel, KPMG, Lufthansa, Novartis, Novo Nordisk, Raytheon, Royal Dutch Shell, Standard Chartered Bank, Telstra, TransAlta, and Verizon Wireless.
 The firm has worked on behalf of governments including Mexico, Indonesia, Malaysia and the United States and for a number of state-owned entities.
 Engagements that are in the public domain include: